Go to the Students section

-Staff and students are advised to consult Section C: Academic Appeals, Student Complaints and Conduct Regulations of the University Regulations.
+Staff and students are advised to consult the student Conduct and Engagement Regulations.

-The Student Complaints pages on the Student Disputes website provide useful guidance for staff as well as setting out the complaints procedures.
+The Student Complaints pages on the Student Investigation and Resolution Team website provide useful guidance for staff as well as setting out the complaints procedures.

-If you have any questions about procedures, contact Student Disputes in Student Central for advice.
+If you have any questions about procedures, contact Student Investigation and Resolution Team for advice.
 Following the introduction of new regulations in December 2014, both the Academic Appeals and Complaints procedures have a two-level structure; with senior staff and Examination Committee Chairs responding to students at each level.
-Students will need to complete a Complaints and Appeals Form (PDF) and send it to the Student Disputes team.
-More information can be found on the Student Disputes website.
+Students will need to complete a Complaints and Appeals Form and send it to the Student Investigation and Resolution Team.
+More information can be found on the Student Investigation and Resolution Team website.

 Students can seek authoritative advice about their concerns from the Student Disputes team, as well as independent advice or help putting their case together from the Brookes Union.

 If the complaint is about you, contact your Trade Union.

 Suggestions to student First read....